LanguageTechnologyLab/DSL-TL/README.md

 <h2>Format</h2>

-Each line in each of .tsv files are tab-delimited in the format:
+Each line in the .tsv files are tab-delimited in the format:

 `id<tab>sentence<tab>label`